 “Women’s voices are vital to our cultural conversation,” said NYWIFT Board President Simone Pero.
 “NYWIFT recognizes the importance of cultivating an otherwise unheard and under-served community of writers, providing them with the education and industry access to help them bring their stories to the big screen.”

 “Women over 40 years have the life experience, proven survival strategies and an unparalleled drive to accomplish.
 I am thrilled that NYWIFT’s Writers Lab focuses on the work of mature women who are worthy of creative investment.
 The Writers Lab creates a one-of-a-kind nurturing environment for women writers,” said NYWIFT Executive Director Cynthia Lopez.
 “This program inspires and offers opportunities to cultivate new talent and a pathway to our industry.”

-The call for submissions opens February 1st and closes March 14th.
+The call for submissions opened February 1st; the regular deadline was March 14th and the EXTENDED final deadline is March 28th.
 Submissions must be full feature-length narrative scripts of any genre written in English by women over the age of 40.
 The selected screenwriters will be announced August 1st.
 Apply via The Writers Lab website: https://thewriterslab.nyc/apply/

 About The Writers Lab

 The Writers Lab is produced by New York Women in Film & Television, with co-founders Elizabeth Kaiden and Nitza Wilon, and has been supported by Meryl Streep, Nicole Kidman and Oprah Winfrey.
 It is presented in collaboration with the Writers Guild America, East, with in-kind support from The Black List, Film Fatales, Tribeca Film Institute, Roadmap Writers, Relativity Ventures, and Stony Brook Southampton + Manhattan.
 A special thank you to Final Draft for their product contribution.